in partnership with

 ECOLOGICAL CITY PAGEANT – SATURDAY, MAY 12, 2018 (rain date Sunday, May 13)

-The artistic works created in the workshops by artists in collaboration with community residents, youth, schools and organizations and are featured in a culminating spectacular procession with the workshops by artists in collaboration with community residents, youth, schools and organizations and are featured in a culminating spectacular procession with site-specific performances exploring climate residency and ecological sustainability through the gardens, neighborhood and East River Park waterfront.
+The artistic works, created in the workshops by residents, youth, schools and organizations in collaboration with artists and guidance from environmental experts, are featured in a culminating spectacular procession with 15 site performances exploring climate resiliency and ecological sustainability solutions through the Lower East Side neighborhood, gardens and East River Park waterfront.

 PERFORMANCES EXPLORE CLIMATE RESILIENCY & ECOLOGICAL SUSTAINABILITY SITES, PLANS, POLICIES & SOLUTIONS

-Partner organizations, schools and community service centers in collaboration with artists and environmental experts create performances featured at specific gardens, neighborhood, and waterfront sites exploring climate resiliency initiatives and ecological sustainability issues and efforts.
+Partner organizations, schools and community service centers in collaboration with artists and environmental experts create performances featured at specific gardens, neighborhood and waterfront sites exploring climate resiliency initiatives and ecological sustainability plans, policies and solutions.

 IN THE PRESS

-Earth Celebrations cultural organizing (community-based arts and environmental action projects) have been extensively covered by local and international newspapers, TV news, radio, academic journals, books and film documentaries.
+Earth Celebrations cultural organizing (community-based arts, grassroots coalition efforts and environmental action projects) have been extensively covered by local and international newspapers, TV news, radio, academic journals, books and film documentaries.

 Interview with Felicia Young, Founder/Executive Director of Earth Celebrations and director of the Ecological City project discusses 30 years of cultural organizing projects to generate ecological and social change.